“THE GREAT CLIMATE CHANGE DEBATE:

 The Debate will provide the opportunity for competing viewpoints and arguments which will be checked, post-debate for factual accuracy.
 The debate and the television programs produced from it are meant to resolve major political controversies surrounding Climate Change.

-Scott Pruitt, the former Administrator of the U.S. Environmental Protection Agency, has agreed to introduce the event.
+Scott Pruitt, while serving as the Administrator of the U.S. Environmental Protection Agency, agreed to introduce the event.
 James Cameron, Director of “Avatar, “Titanic,” “Aliens,” “The Terminator,” and others, and a member of the NASA Advisory Council, has agreed to introduce the first program.
-Actor and environmentalist Edward Norton also expressed an interest in helping with the series.

 The event will be held in Washington, D.C. to maximize its impact.
 The Debate already has attracted national and international interest, with an initial Advisory Committee consisting of the following members (with more members pending confirmation).